Parametrics of electromagnetic searches for axion dark matter: DM detection experiments

 Section~\ref{secTheorySens} showed that, for systems satisfying the PQL assumptions, or for readout via a SQL or isolated amplifier, the theoretical detectability limits are closely related to the limit on $\bar P$.
 With SQL op-amp readout, it is easy to imagine idealized setups that attain the SNR bound from equation~\ref{eqsnr22sp}, to $\OO(1)$.
 For example, in a cavity haloscope experiment, we could connect an antenna to a SQL-limited current amplifier.
 In the case of a linear amplifier isolated behind a circulator and cold load, it is also easy, in principle, to attain the bounds from section~\ref{secIsolated} to $\OO(1)$~\cite{srf}.

-There have been claims in the literature that simple feedback schemes can give enhanced sensitivities; for example, the digital feedback scheme of~\cite{Daw:2018qwb} (see also~\cite{Goryachev:2018vjt}, which we discuss in section~\ref{secUpExp}).
+There have been claims in the literature that simple feedback schemes can give enhanced sensitivities; for example, the digital feedback scheme of~\cite{Daw:2018qwb}.
 Since the feedback applied in~\cite{Daw:2018qwb} is entirely coherent-state, and a SQL (or circulator-isolated) readout system seems to be assumed, the bounds derived above should apply.
 In particular, the thermal-noise-limited sensitivity cannot be improved by adding a known, coherent signal to the mode.
-Moreover, attempting to cover multiple frequency ranges in parallel results in worse sensitivity than tuning a narrow resonance over time, as per the results of section~\ref{secTheorySens}.
+Moreover, attempting to cover multiple frequency ranges in parallel results in worse theoretical sensitivity than tuning a narrow resonance over time, as per the results of section~\ref{secTheorySens}.